Higher Command LXV

 The Höheres Kommando z.b.V.
 LXV (en : Higher Command for Special Duties LXV) was a special Corps in the German Army during World War II.

 History

-The Corps was formed on 21 May 1941 in Schneidemühl in Wehrkreis II, to replaced German combat troops that had participated in the Invasion of Yugoslavia (6–18 April 1941).
+The Corps was formed on 21 May 1941 in Schneidemühl in Wehrkreis II, to replace German combat troops that had participated in the Invasion of Yugoslavia (6–18 April 1941).

 In February 1942, the commander became also the representative commander-in-chief of Serbia.

 On 1 March 1942, the Corps was expanded to 4 divisions and became the Occupation Force of the Territory of the Military Commander in Serbia.